27 April 2011

 Valencia, roughly equidistant from the two main cities in Spain – Madrid and Barcelona – to which it is well connected, is one of the most dynamic and interesting cities in Europe, able to combine tradition, sense of identity and wish for renewal.
-A wonderful sea, relatively low cost of living and of course its great, original Paella – Spanish dish par excellence – make it an ideal destination for your holidays.
+A wonderful sea, relatively low cost way of living and of course its great, original Paella – Spanish dish par excellence – make Valencia an ideal destination for your weekend.

 Up to a few years ago, Valencia was considered only a stopover destination for those traveling through the most famous places of this part of Spain.
 However, the America’s Cup 2007 has put this city into highlight for its great cultural and architectural vivacity.
-For this reason, perhaps a weekend is not sufficient to get the best from Valencia, but since the main attractions are concentrated in specific areas, even a few days will be enough to enjoy this wonderful destination.
+For this reason, perhaps a weekend is not sufficient to get the best from Valencia, but since the main attractions are concentrated in specific areas, even a weekend in Valencia will be enough to enjoy this wonderful destination.

 First of all, search for your accommodation in central Valencia.
 The old town has much to offer, thanks to the presence of outstanding architectures – such as the Basilica de la Virgen de la Desamparados, in the backdrop of the beautiful Plaza de la Virgen and hosting the Holy Grail – but especially for its liveliness, amongst crowded markets, cafes and clubs that animate one of the wildest movidas of Spain.